Grounds for contesting a will

 • Is there a medical or professional assessment of the testator's mental state?

 • How long ago was the will made?
-Time limits may apply to your challenge
+Time limits may apply to a challenge, connected to particular stages of proceedings.

 • What documents or witness accounts exist that support your position?